-How to prevent it
+How to prevent ransomware

 But you can take steps to prevent falling victim to ransomware.

 Then, continue to update it.
 Anti-virus and malware detection companies regularly release updates to help keep your computer protected from the latest known risks.

-“Do this every week or two, but do not wait more than a month to create your copy,” Ruiz says.
-“Utilize one of the many trusted online backup services, as these also protect against a fire in your home.
-If you choose to use an external hard drive or USB, do not leave it plugged into your computer or it might be encrypted by the malware as well.”
+“Do this every week or two.
+But do not wait more than a month to create your copy,” Ruiz said.
+“Utilize one of the many trusted online backup services.
+These also protect against a fire in your home.
+If you choose to use an external hard drive or USB, do not leave it plugged into your computer.
+Otherwise, it might be encrypted by the malware as well.”

 Delete any unknown email

 If you receive an email that appears to be spam, delete it immediately.
 And never open an unknown attachment.